dapr/quickstarts/hello-world/README.md

     }
     ```

-> **Note**: It is not required to run `dapr init` in the **second** command line terminal because dapr was already setup on your local machine initially, running this command again would fail.
+> **Note**: It is not required to run `dapr init` in the **second** terminal because dapr was already setup on your local machine initially, running this command again would fail.

 ## Step 7 - Cleanup

 To stop your services from running, simply stop the "dapr run" process.
 Alternatively, you can spin down each of your services with the Dapr CLI "stop" command.
-For example, to spin down both services, run these commands in a new command line terminal:
+For example, to spin down both services, run these commands in a new terminal:

 <!-- STEP
 expected_stdout_lines: